 The word translated "private" simply means "one's own" or "its own."
 The suggestion is, since all Scripture is inspired by the Spirit it must all "hang together" and no one Scripture should be divorced from the others.
 You can use the Bible to prove almost anything if you isolate verses from their proper context, which is exactly the approach the false teachers use.

-Peter stated that the witness of the Apostles confirmed the witness of the prophetic Word; there is one message with no contradiction.
+Peter said that the witness of the Apostles confirmed the witness of the prophetic Word; there is one message with no contradiction.
 Therefore, the only way these false teachers can "prove" their heretical doctrines is by misusing the Word of God.
-Isolated texts, apart from contexts, become pretexts.